General Adoption Information

 Please review this entire page as it contains important information regarding the ARF Adoption Process.

 The adoption process is one all parties must take seriously.
-We work hard to place the right animal in the right home and because of this, the process may take up to 72 hours from the time you submit your application.
+We work hard to place the right animal in the right home and because of this, the process may take up to (3) Business Days from the time you submit your application.
 We do check references, but once you are approved, the process moves very quickly and you'll be invited out to see the animals.
 Most of our communication, after the time you submit an application, is done via email so please make sure you check your email account frequently and respond quickly.

 Please note that we cannot consider you for an adoption until we receive a fully completed application.
 We welcome your questions, but inquiring about an animal is not considered an application.
 Fortunately for them, our animals move very quickly so if you find yourself even slightly interested in one of our animals, it is in your best interest to complete and submit an application immediately.
 Submitting an application does not commit you to any animal, but does get you a head start with the adoption approval process.